The Essential Checklist: Top 5 Things You Shouldn’t Leave Home Without

-Let’s face it; remembering what to pack for Walt Disney World is never easy when you and your family are hustling to get on the road.
+Let’s face it; remembering what to pack for any vacation is never easy when you and your family are hustling to get on the road.
 Even if you are a longtime planner, there are bound to be a few things here and there that you will miss while packing your suitcases and backpacks.
 This can lead to emergency trips to the store once you get to Orlando, and frustrating purchases that you may only use for a few days during your Disney trip.

 Luckily, using the help of a Walt Disney World checklist can allow smart vacation planners to make sure that all of the obvious (and not-so-obvious) things that they will need are packed and ready ahead of time.
 There are also plenty of important things that you should do with your home before leaving for Orlando, such as setting your home security system, making sure that the trash is taken out, cleaning out the refrigerator, washing dirty dishes, and more.
 However, this handy list has been crafted to remind you of the most commonly-forgotten things that you will need on your trip to Walt Disney World.